M-Devloo/Cutouch-shutter-actuator/README.md

 * TouchScreen

 ### SERIALINTERRUPT
 The push buttons that are physically wired are interrupted in the ladder software, but the serial incoming data is handled here.
 Its a simple statemachine that is using the character `<` as a stop char.
-My backend always sent out the following example string when i want to open a certain shutter: `<56<`.
+These example strings can be used to control certain shutters.

 Some examples:

-`<56<` : This open (up) the shutter in Bedroom 1.
+* `<56<` : This open (up) the shutter in Bedroom 1.
-`<57<` : This closes (down) the shutter in Bedroom 1.
+* `<57<` : This closes (down) the shutter in Bedroom 1.
-`<1000<` : This triggers for every single shutter the "UP" merkers.
-This is executed in the Sub: AllUp.
+* `<1000<` : This triggers for every single shutter the "UP" merker.
+This is executed in the Sub: `AllUp`.
-`<2000<` : This triggers for every single shutter the "DOWN" merkers.
-This is executed in the Sub: AllDown.
+* `<2000<` : This triggers for every single shutter the "DOWN" merker.
+This is executed in the Sub: `AllDown`.

 ### EVERY100ms
 This interrupt is created for the touch screen.
 After 20 seconds, the display turns off.

 ### TouchScreen
 When the touchscreen is pressed, it goes into this interrupt.
-It checks which button was pressed & depending which location on the screen, it will enable a certain merker and / or manipulate the menu's on the touch screen.
+It checks which button was pressed & depending on the location that was pressed, it will enable a certain merker and/or manipulate the menu's on the touch screen.

 ### Calculation

 The calculation part is executed on the ladder interrupt (DoLadderInt).
 For every single percentage, it recalculates the status of the shutter.
-This also means if ALL shutters are going down or up, your serial port gets spammed with status reports.
-This is done with the Sub: `SendOutSerial`
+This also means if ALL shutters are going down or up, your serial port gets spammed with status reports of each individual shutter.
+This is done with the Sub: `SendOutSerial`.

 ---